marksull/fmcapi/docs/MissionStatement and Goals.md

     * Add new API features as they are released.
 (Such as NAT Policy/rule abilities, when they come available.)
     * Add feature(s) for Device Interface configuration.
     * Create Developer Documentation.
 Help developers improve the fmcapi code.
+    * Deal with "paging" in the responses from FMC.
   * Long Term:
     * Feature parity to all API features.
     * Version parity to allow for differences of available API features based on the version of FMC being used.